Sensory modulation strategies for schools

 As our brain works from the bottom up, a student is going to need help regulating via their senses before they are able to answer the question ‘What is wrong?’ or engage in their learning.

-Would you like to learn more about Students Needs and how to ensure these are met?
+Would you like to learn more about Students needs and how to ensure these are met?
+Book a Komodo demo with our team today!

 About the author